-Wi-Fi wireless surround-sound systems are the ideal choice for big spaces.
+- Wi-Fi wireless surround-sound systems are the ideal choice for big spaces.
 They have the same reach as other Wi-Fi systems, with the average range being about 100 feet in the open air.
 This range can drop to as low as 50 to 75 feet in a house depending on the number and type of physical obstacles (hanging lights, furniture, bookshelves, etc.).
-However, the Wi-Fi range is still superior to that of Bluetooth, and for users who are unsure, they can get Wi-Fi boosters to extend the system’s range.
+However, the Wi-Fi range is still superior to that of Bluetooth, and for unsure users, they can get Wi-Fi boosters to extend the system’s range.

 The WiSA standard sends up to eight channels of uncompressed 24-bit/96kHz audio (twice a CD’s resolution) with less than one microsecond of sync time between speakers and 5.2 milliseconds of latency—about one-tenth the latency of Bluetooth.
 WiSA also transmits on frequencies that should not interfere with Wi-Fi and Bluetooth.
 Ultimately, the only difference with a WiSA-certified wireless surround-sound system is that the user knows they’re getting high quality and compatibility with other WiSA-certified products.

 The Advantages of Owning a Wireless Surround-Sound System